4dn-dcic/fish_omics_format/docs/source/intro.rst

 Collectively these technologies can be called interchangeably **multiplexed FISH** or **FISH omics**, which emphasize the visualization of multiple or ideally all genomic targets, respectively.
 These methods provide an expanded understanding of how higher-order chromosome structure relates to transcriptional activity and cell development.

-A variety of protocols have been developed in the past few years, and they can be divided into two main categories called respectively **ball-and-stick** or **volumetric** chromatin tracing, depending on whether the targeted genomic segment is visualized as a **centroid** (i.e., fitting the imaged spot of a detected fluorescent signal) or a **cloud of single-molecule localizations** (i.e., often rendered as a volume; see Figure 2 in `Dekker et al. 2023 <https://doi.org/10.1016/j.molcel.2023.06.018>`_).
+A variety of protocols have been developed in the past few years, and they can be divided into two main categories called respectively **ball-and-stick** or **volumetric** Chromatin Tracing, depending on whether the targeted genomic segment is visualized as a **centroid** (i.e., fitting the imaged spot of a detected fluorescent signal) or a **cloud of single-molecule localizations** (i.e., often rendered as a volume; see Figure 2 in `Dekker et al. 2023 <https://doi.org/10.1016/j.molcel.2023.06.018>`_).

 FISH Omics Format rationale
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^